 Still, market forces can dictate the cost of your Uber, with rates that can be significantly more expensive at rush hour or when bars or clubs tend to close.
 Generally, taxi rates will stay around the same, no matter the expected demand.

 Clearly, there is a risk that you can be involved in an accident whenever you get into a car.
 Unfortunately, some people will experience this when they jump into an Uber or maybe get hit by one instead.
-If this happens to you in Fishers, you’ll certainly want to think about compensation and should talk with an Uber car accident attorney.
+If this happens to you in Fishers, you’ll certainly want to think about compensation and should talk with a Fishers Uber car accident attorney.
 However, there are other steps to take in the immediate aftermath.

 To begin with, seek medical attention as soon as possible.
 Remember that your adrenaline levels may be high immediately after the crash, which may sometimes mask any symptoms.
 Therefore, you may not be aware of any internal injuries and should get everything checked out, just in case.